namrata007/PracticeExamplesCpp/README.md

 # PracticeExamplesCpp

-Practice examples for factorial and quick sort algorithm based on recursive functions.
+Practice examples in C++ for factorial and quick sort algorithm based on recursive functions.